Artist hopes work inspires students

 By Arlene Davidson

-Shawna Grapentine is a Cree-Ojibway artist who was born in Winnipeg and raised in Man igotagan.
-She is a member of the Hollow Water First Nation and a graduate of the Wanipigow School.
+Shawna Grapentine is a Cree-Ojibway artist who was born in Winnipeg and raised in Manigotagan.
+She is a member of the Hollow Water First Nation and a graduate of Wanipigow School.

-Known for using silhouettes of nature and vibrant colours in her custom paintings, Grap entine paints her images on a variety of unique items including animal skulls and antlers, saw blades, tile and appliances.
+Known for using silhouettes of nature and vibrant colors in her custom paintings, Grapentine paints her images on a variety of unique items including animal skulls and antlers, saw blades, tile and appliances.

 She was recently commissioned to put her personal touch on a wolf sculpture purchased by the Frontier School Division.

-"The sculpture was purchased from the artist in Thompson," explained Grapentine.
-"The board members loved it and thought it would be a beautiful to add to the landscape."
+"The sculpture was purchased from an art initiative that was held across Manitoba," explained Grapentine.
+"The board members loved it and thought it would be a beautiful addition to the landscape at the Division office in Winnipeg."

-"I am very honoured to have been a part of this art project.
+"I am very honored to have been a part of this art project.
 Frontier has played a huge role. in my success as an artist."

-During her childhood in Manigotagan.
-Grapentine's father cut pulp and worked at the Bissett Gold Mine.
-Her mother was a stay at home mom who joined the Frontier School.
-Board of Trustees.
+During her childhood in Manigotagan, Grapentine's father cut pulp and worked at the Bissett Gold Mine.
+Her mother was a stay at home mom who later joined the Frontier School Board of Trustees.

 The family enjoyed spending time outdoors and in the country.
-Although they were not wealthy, she said her creative parents filled holidays and gatherings with music, fun and laughter.
+We were blessed in so many ways, she said her creative parents filled holidays and gatherings with music, fun and laughter.
 This rich childhood was a source of artistic inspiration to Grapentine.

 "My parents are both artistically talented.
-My father could draw, carve and create just about anything he put his mind to and my mother loved folk art and crafts," she said, noting every Halloween her mother would sew and create costumes from scratch for each of her seven
+My father could draw, carve and create just about anything he put his mind to and my mother loved folk art painting and various crafts," she said, noting every Halloween her mother would sew and create costumes from scratch for each of her seven children.

 "I always enjoyed arts and craft sessions at school or in the community, but it wasn't until I reached junior high that I discovered I was pretty good at it," said Grapentine.
 "I grew up watching my oldest brother draw and doodle in his spare time.
 I was intrigued and inspired by his great talent.
 My goal was to be an amazing artist just like him.